Grief Sweeps Through Hong Kong, Where Protester's Death Portends Further Unrest

 Now, protesters are calling for Hong Kong Chief Executive Carrie Lam to meet a much wider range of demands.
 These range from the particular — an independent probe into the police's alleged use of excessive force — to the vast — an overhaul of Hong Kong's electoral system to open it up to more voters.

-Chow's death is likely to fan those angers ahead of what is shaping up to be another tense weekend.
+Chow's death is likely to fan those angers.
 Mourners on Friday, for instance, mingled their expressions of grief with anti-government chants, according to The Los Angeles Times: "Murder must be compensated with life!
 A debt in blood must be paid in blood!" and "Hongkongers, revenge!"

 Authorities in Hong Kong, for their part, denied that police had a direct role in Chow's death: "There are accusations that police officers chased after the man before his fall," said Suzette Foo, a police superintendent in the district of Kowloon.
 "We must clarify that it is certainly false."